Last Updated on

 Galapagos Islands is located in the Pacific Ocean and is made up of 19 islands and surrounding marine reserves.
 Due to the richness in biodiversity in the island, it has been hailed as a living museum.
 Indeed, you will get the opportunity to see species of mammals, birds, amphibians, and other life forms when you travel to Galapagos Islands that you will not see elsewhere.
 In 1835, Charles Darwin visited this group of islands and it was there that he came up with his Theory of Evolution.
 Galapagos Islands is part of Ecuador.

-For this reason, Galapagos Islands was chosen as a UNESCO World Heritage Site.
+For this reason, the Galapagos Islands were chosen as a UNESCO World Heritage Site.
 The marine reserve in the Galapagos islands is abundant in coral reef systems, marine mammals and other marine life forms.
 This also makes Galapagos one of the most sought-after diving destinations in the world.
-There are more abundant marine life waiting to be discovered beneath the water surface.
+There is more abundant marine life waiting to be discovered beneath the water surface.

 One of the most popular activities in the Galapagos Islands is wildlife watching.
-You can also take cruises to be able to get upclose to marine mammals like sharks and dolphins.
-In fact, there are several tour operators in Galapagos Islands that specialize in these types of cruises.
+You can also take cruises to be able to get up close to marine mammals like sharks and dolphins.
+In fact, there are several tour operators in the Galapagos Islands that specialize in these types of cruises.